GAS: Generating Fast and Accurate Surrogate Models for Autonomous Vehicle Systems: Approach

-\paragraph{Accuracy.} Multiple \NAME{} parameters affect the accuracy of the GPC model: the tensor grid size $|G|$, the number of images for each grid point $N_i$, the degree of polynomial regression used for the perception model, and the GPC order $o_\mathit{gpc}$.
-Under certain conditions, \NAME{} converges in distribution to the exact solutions. \begin{theorem}[\NAME{} Convergence] Assume that for a particular environment distribution $\mathcal{D}_E$, the distribution of neural network outputs in any state is Gaussian.
-Then, the \NAME{} model $M_\mathit{GPC}$ converges in output distribution to the original vehicle model $M_V$. \end{theorem} We provide a proof sketch for Theorem~\ref{thm:gasConv} in Appendix~\ref{apdx:convergeProof}.
+\paragraph{Accuracy.} Multiple \NAME{} parameters affect the accuracy of the GPC model: the size of the tensor grid $|G|$, the number of images taken for each grid point $N_i$, the degree of polynomial regression used for the perception model, and the GPC order $o_\mathit{gpc}$.
+Under certain conditions, \NAME{} converges in distribution to the exact solutions.

-\paragraph{Runtime.} The most time consuming components of the vehicle model are photorealistic image capture and subsequent neural network image processing.
-MCS requires $\Theta(N_s T)$ evaluations of these components, while \NAME{} requires $\Theta(|G| N_i)$ evaluations. \NAME{} also requires additional time for training $M_\mathit{per}$, constructing $M_\mathit{GPC}$, and $\Theta(N_s T)$ evaluations of $M_\mathit{GPC}$.
-As a result, the speedup offered by \NAME{} -- after amortizing the GPC creation time -- depends strongly on the speedup of $M_\mathit{GPC}$ over the original vehicle model $M_V$ used for MCS.

-\paragraph{Scalability.} The GPC polynomial model must consider all possible interactions between state variables, and can suffer from the ``curse of dimensionality" (combinatorial explosion of the number of polynomial terms).
-This is a general GPC limitation, for which researchers in engineering applications have proposed, e.g., low-rank approximation~\cite{konakli2015uncertainty}, or a combination of GPC and MCS~\cite{poette2018gpc}.
-The authors of the former approach successfully apply it to a scenario with over 50 input random variables (parameters).
-These are interesting directions for future research, but are beyond the scope of \NAME{}.

-\paragraph{Vehicle models with categorical state variables.} \NAME{} uses Multi-Element GPC (MEGPC) for vehicle models that have categorical state variables, in conjunction with an \emph{ancillary model} for predicting the final values of the categorical state variables.
-Details of this approach are provided in Appendix~\ref{apdx:catVarApproach}.
+\begin{lemma}[Perception Model Convergence] Assume that 1)~for the given environment distribution $\mathcal{D}_E$, the distribution of the outputs of a perception neural network $\mathcal{N}$ in any ground truth state $S$ is Gaussian over the perceived state, and 2)~each component of the distribution parameters $(\mu_S,\sigma_S^2)$ is an analytic function of $S$.
+Then, the output distribution of the perception model $M_\mathit{per}$ in any state approaches $\mathcal{N}$'s output distribution at that state as $|G|$, $N_i$, and $d_\mathit{per}$ increase. \end{lemma} \begin{proof} Increasing $|G|$ increases the number of ground truth states used to train the perception model.
+Increasing $N_i$ increases the accuracy of $\mathcal{N}$'s output distribution parameters calculated at each $S$.
+Since these distribution parameters are analytic functions of $S$, they can be calculated using a Taylor series over $S$.
+After increasing the number and accuracy of training data points, the accuracy of the perception model can be arbitrarily increased by increasing $d_\mathit{per}$\footnote{Increasing $d_\mathit{per}$ without also increasing $|G|$ leads to overfitting.}. \end{proof}

+We use standard statistical tests such as the Shapiro-Wilk test to check if $\mathcal{N}$'s outputs have a Gaussian distribution for the environment distribution $\mathcal{D}_E$ used in Section~\ref{app:permod}.
+We have observed this to be true in practice (Figure~\ref{fig:ex:agbotrealerr}).
+We can also use a different base distribution (and corresponding orthogonal polynomials for GPC) if fits the data better across the state space.